abarnhard/abarnhard.github.io/_posts/2016-09-25-I-made-a-thing.md

 share: true
 ---

-After months of confusion about why a "Deal with It" emoticon didn't exist, I decided to create my own.
+After a bit of confusion about why an animated "Deal with It" emoticon didn't already exist (I mean really, it's 2016 already)
+I went ahead and made one.
 Turns out all you need to create a gif is patience, source images, and GIMP.

 Starting with: